ahmaad-ansari/Course-Manager/README.md

 Three phases have been defined for the project.
 The first phase involves the processing of use cases, quality attributes, constraints, and concerns through requirements analysis.
 Second phase includes the first iteration of the ADD process for a principal use case.
 The final phase contains all three iterations of the ADD process along with a simple prototype implementation that demonstrates the principal use case.

+## Getting Started
+To set up and run this project on your local machine, follow the steps found [here](https://github.com/ahmaad-ansari/Course-Management-System/tree/main/code#readme)

 ## Demo Videos
 Explore the functionality of the Course Management System through these demo videos: